23 Feb Foreign Pension Transfer including United Kingdom (UK)

 The information that the practice usually needs to certify these values is generally contained in the pensions funds’ letter offering the final transfer value.

-The practice charges a fixed fee of $500 plus GST to perform these valuations.
+The practice charges a fixed fee of $1,000 including GST to perform these valuations.

 A form to request a certificate is here.